Protect Our Native Vultures

 Are Vultures a Threat to My Animals?

 Vultures’ definition as a “raptor” has long been contested.
 In the early 2000’s, they were re-classified as being more closely related to storks than other raptors like hawks and eagles, but this decision was rather quickly reverted.

-Still, vultures are plagued by the reputation of killing and eating livestock.
-Turkey vultures have largely been absolved of this behavior thanks to research, but reports of black vulture depredation on cattle and sheep have been reported throughout their range.
+Still, vultures have the reputation of killing and eating vulnerable livestock.
+Turkey vultures have largely been absolved of this behavior, but reports of black vulture depredation on cattle and sheep have been reported throughout their range.